Ford Sierra RS Cosworth: WRC Victories

-Two wheel drive Sierra Sapphire RS Cosworth
+Sierra Sapphire RS Cosworth (RWD)

 The second generation four-door Sierra Sapphire Cosworth was assembled in Genk, Belgium, with the UK-built Ford-Cosworth YBB engine.
 Cylinder heads on this car were early spec two wheel drive heads and also the "later" two wheel drive head which had some improvements which made their way to the 4X4 head.
 Suspension was essentially the same with some minor changes in geometry to suit a less aggressive driving style and favour ride over handling.
 Spindles, wheel offset and other changes were responsible for this effect.
-Approximately 13,140 examples were produced during 1988-1989 and were the most numerous and lightest of all Sierra Cosworth models.
+Approximately 13,140 examples were produced during 1988–1989 and were the most numerous and lightest of all Sierra Cosworth models.
 Specifically the left hand drive models (LHD) which saved weight with a lesser trim level such as roll up rear windows, no air conditioning etc.